 When breastfeeding is discontinued, an easy transition can be made to a combination pill.
 It is essential that the mini-pill be taken everyday at the same time to be effective.
 Noncompliance can result in an unintended pregnancy.

-This option is an injectable hormonal contraceptive, which is administered every three months.
-Breastfeeding women should wait until six weeks after delivery before receiving their first injection.
+This option is an injectable hormonal contraceptive, which is given every 3 months.
+Breastfeeding women should wait until 6 weeks after delivery before receiving their first injection.
 The progesterone-like hormone contained in Depo-provera will not harm the nursing infant, is almost 100% effective in preventing pregnancy, and will not reduce your milk supply.
 Side effects include irregular periods or absence of periods and weight gain.

 Barrier methods of birth control include condoms (male and female), the diaphragm, and the cervical cap.
 All of these methods work by presenting a physical barrier that prevents the sperm from gaining access to the egg.
 Although side effects are minimal, the pregnancy rate is significantly higher when compared to hormonal methods.
 None of the barrier methods interfere with breastfeeding in any way.